Restrainite/restrainite.github.io/usage.md

 ## How to get yourself unstuck

 With the default settings, restarting the game will remove all restrictions.
-If you still manage to get yourself completely stuck, you can always delete or modify the Restrainite settings file.
+If you still manage to get yourself completely stuck, you can always delete or modify the Restrainite settings file in the Resonite game folder.
-For MonkeyLoader that is under `MonkeyLoader/Configs/Restrainite.json`.
+- For MonkeyLoader that is under `MonkeyLoader/Configs/Restrainite.json`.
+- For ResoniteModLoader that is under `rml_config/Restrainite.json`.